comp290-20s/grqs/grq00-chapter-1.md

 Replace this line with your answer.

+_6.3.
+The timezone definition files for the Americas are located in the directory `/usr/share/zoneinfo/America`.
+List the files in this directory and find a West Coast city name.
+Using the `TZ` environment variable from example 6.2, what command would you issue to print the current date and time in `PDT` or Pacific Daylight Time.
+Test your response._

+Replace this line with your answer.

 _For each part below there is an example using `grep` with an option.
 Scroll through the manual for `grep` to determine what each option means and describe in a single English sentence what each command does._

 _7.1. `cat /usr/share/dict/words | grep -c ^foo`_